Amplify (company): Partnerships

 Amplify partnered with the Core Knowledge Foundation to publish and distribute materials across the U.S. for its Core Knowledge Language Arts (CKLA) program and its Spanish-language counterpart Caminos.
 CKLA is based on the science of reading and teaches reading, writing, listening, and speaking to students in preschool through Grade 5.
 It includes material related to literature, American history, and the natural sciences.

 Amplify developed Amplify Science in collaboration with the Lawrence Hall of Science at the University of California, Berkeley.
 The curriculum is aligned to the Next Generation Science Standards.

+Amplify developed its mCLASS assessments in partnership with the University of Oregon.
+The mCLASS platform helps teachers administer DIBELS, and provides real-time data and targeted instructional resources.